A Warm Welcome from Student Development

 The Student Development Team includes other key members of staff.
 We are fortunate enough to have a school Matron who is a qualified nurse and will help you if you feel unwell.
 If you have a medical condition Matron will log this so she is aware of your individual medical circumstances and appropriate staff will also be informed.
 Your Form Tutor will show you where Matron’s office is located on the corridor of the Main Block.

 Near Matron’s office on the Main Block corridor is the Student Development Hub.
-This is where you will go during the day if you have a question about anything and are unable to see your Form Tutor as they are teaching: “I don’t know where to find my Geography classroom?”, “I’m going to the dentist and need to sign out of school?”
+This is where you will go during the day if you have a question about anything relating to school.
 The staff in the Hub are there to support students and have a wealth of knowledge and experience; if they can’t answer your question, they will help you by finding someone who can help.

 At RGS we have some students who have a special educational need or a disability and, if this is you, please be reassured that Mrs Taylor, the SEN/D Manager, and her team are here to support you in the most appropriate ways for you.
 The SEN/D team are based in the Student Development Centre, also located on the Main Corridor.
-They have quiet rooms where students with a SEN/D can have private support sessions, do private study or have a space for some quiet time.
-There are several lunch time groups which are popular and help students with all sorts of matters such as handwriting and social interaction.
+They have quiet rooms where students can have private support sessions, do private study or have a space for quiet.

 Welcome to School Counselling

 The RGS also takes its responsibility to safeguard and promote the welfare of students very seriously and believes that the safety and wellbeing of students is of paramount importance.
-To support safeguarding there are a team of Designated Safeguarding Leads who you will meet when you join the school: Mr Durning Assistant Head, Mr Scourfield Assistant Head and Head of Boarding, Mrs Herath Student Development Assistant, Mrs Barry School Matron, Mr Fossey Head of Year 9.
+To support safeguarding there are a team of Designated Safeguarding Leads who you will meet when you join the school: Mr Durning (Assistant Head), Mr Fossey (Assistant Head), Mr Scourfield (Assistant Head and Head of Boarding), Mrs Herath (Student Development Assistant) and Mrs Barry (School Matron).

-Finally, we hope you will be very happy at RGS and it is our aim to help you become a member of the school community as a known individual as soon as possible.
-The Student Development team wish you a good summer holiday, when we get there, and look forward to meeting you in your RGS uniform, as a member of this school in September.
+Finally, we hope you will be very happy at RGS and it is our aim to help you feel a member of the school community as soon as possible.
+The Student Development team wish you a good summer holiday, when we get there, and look forward to meeting you, as a member of the Sixth Form, in September.